 Tumors of the digestive system may present with weight loss, bowel changes, anemia, blood in stool or intestinal obstruction.

 Some tumors may not cause any symptoms.
 Others, such as pancreatic cancer, do not usually cause symptoms until the disease has reached an advanced stage.

-Tumors may cause symptom due to the pressure effect caused by their size and compression of adjacent structures, affecting the function of the site as in pituitary adenoma, symptoms due to secretion of hormones by tumors [carcinoid syndrome], weakening of the structure [as in bone tumors] or deformation etc.
+Tumors may cause symptoms due to the pressure effect caused by their size and compression of adjacent structures, affecting the function of the site as in pituitary adenoma.
+Symptoms may occur due to secretion of hormones by tumors [carcinoid syndrome], weakening of the structure [as in bone tumors] or deformation etc.

 The following systemic symptoms may occur with tumors:

 - Loss of appetite